 The arrows are labelled by 3-tuples that indicate 'read', 'write' and 'move' (L for left, R for right and S for stop).
-E.g. $(\star,1,R)$ means 'read $\star$ ', 'write 1' and 'move right'.
+E.g. $(\star,1,R)$ means 'read \star ', 'write 1' and 'move right'.
 In the following, 'underline' denotes the initial and final positions of the TM head.
-Which of the following statements is correct? - a) (★ = +) the TM computes the sum of two numbers (in unary encoding) e.g. input 1 1 1 ★ 1 1 □ produces output 1 1 1 1 1 □ □. - b) ( $\star = -$ ) the TM computes the difference of two numbers (in unary encoding), e.g. input $1 \ 1 \ 1 \ \Box$ produces output $1 \ \ \ \star \ \ \Box$ . - c) (★ = ×) the TM computes the product of two numbers (in unary encoding), e.g. input 1 1 1 ★ 1 1 □ produces output 1 1 1 1 1 1 □. - d) ( $\star = /$ ) the TM computes the division of two numbers (in unary encoding), e.g. input $\underline{1} \ 1 \ 1 \ 1 \ 1 \ \pm \ 1 \ \square$ produces output $1 \ 1 \ 1 \ \ \ \star \ \ \blacksquare$ .
-4. Decision problems and languages Date: 28 Oktober 2021 Agenda In the last two lectures, we have seen two models of computation: finite state automatas (DFAs) and Turing machines (TMs).
+Which of the following statements is correct? - a) (\star = +) the TM computes the sum of two numbers (in unary encoding) e.g. input 1 1 1 \star 1 1 \square produces output 1 1 1 1 1 \square \square . - b) ($\star = -$) the TM computes the difference of two numbers (in unary encoding), e.g. input 1 1 1 \star 1 1 \square produces output 1 \star \square . - c) ($\star = \times$) the TM computes the product of two numbers (in unary encoding), e.g. input 1 1 1 \star 1 1 \square produces output 1 1 1 1 1 \square . - d) (\star = /) the TM computes the division of two numbers (in unary encoding), e.g. input 1 1 1 1 1 1 \star 1 1 \Box produces output 1 1 1 \star \Box .
+4. Decision problems and languages Date: November 3, 2023 Agenda In the last two lectures, we have seen two models of computation: finite state automatas (DFAs) and Turing machines (TMs).
 With these computational models at the ready, we can begin a deep dive into the heart of computability theory.
 Today, we are interested in the ultimate limits for (any) computation.
 We first introduce general decision problems (yes/no questions) and two ways on how to reformulate them.
 This will motivate the definition of a language which simply encompasses a set of strings.
 Then, we will explore what types of decision problems (languages) can be computed by a DFA and, perhaps more interestingly, what kind of problems really cannot be computed by a DFA.
 We will then move on to discuss computational problems that can be solved with Turing machines.
 Perhaps surprisingly, we will see that there are also limitations.
 And shockingly, there might be no conceivable way to overcome them.
 4.1 Three points of view on computational challenges 4.1.1 Decision problems In science and engineering, we ultimately want to get computing architectures to answer interesting, challenging, or perhaps simply tedious, questions.
-One of the most basic types of questions is a Yes/No question, aka accept/reject.
+One of the most basic types of questions is a yes/no question, aka accept/reject.
 Problems of this type are also called decision problems, because a single yes/no decision is all it takes.
 We have already seen several examples of decision problems.
-Here is an example that was already featured prominently in Agenda:
+Here is an example that already featured prominently in Lecture 3, Agenda:

-- 1 Three points of view on computational problems - 2 Regular languages - 3 (Semi-)decidable languages - 4 Church-Turing thesis Decision problem Lecture 3, but today we formulate it in a slightly different fashion.
-Define the reverse operation $x^{R}$ recursively by setting $\varepsilon^{R} = \varepsilon$ (the empty string is its own reverse) and $(aw)^{R} = w^{R}a$ for every $w \in \Sigma^{}$ and $a \in \Sigma$ (upon reversing, every symbol we add on the left must move to the very right).
-Example 4.1 (palindrome - decision problem).
-Given a bitstring x, decide whether $x^{R} = x$ .
+- 1 3 points of view on computational problems - 2 Regular languages - 3 (Semi-)decidable languages - 4 Church-Turing thesis decision problem but today we formulate it in a slightly different fashion.
+Define the reverse operation x^R recursively by setting $\varepsilon^R = \varepsilon$ (the empty string is its own reverse) and $(aw)^R = w^R a$ for every $w \in \Sigma^{\times n}$ $(n \in \mathbb{N})$ and $a \in \Sigma$.
+In words: upon reversing, every symbol we add on the left must move to the very right. reverse operation R Example 4.1 (binary palindrome - decision problem).
+Given a bitstring x, decide whether $x^R = x$.
 4.1.2 Computing a Boolean function Equivalently, we can also encode decision problems into a logical function.
 This function, let's call it f, takes a problem instance as input and outputs exactly one of two truth values: - 1: which stands for true, accept, yes, etc. or - 0: which stands for false, reject, no, etc.